akashagte/Python-IMDb-Ratings-Prediction/README.md

 The generated models strive to predict the Movie Ratings with perfect accuracy, but since human behaviour is a complicated subject there are some assumptions which I made:
 1. Predictions within the range of +/-1.0 star for the Linear Models were considered Accurate
-2. Target variable 'Rating' was categories further into A--D divisions signifying the quality of the movie, A being Excellent
+2. Target variable 'Rating' was categories further into A--D divisions signifying the quality of the movie, "A" being Excellent

+End Result: Achieved 79% Accuracy